 Pratt said demand for rooms this month is the best for any July since 2007, before the Great Recession, as a result of strong programming at cultural attractions and a rebounding economy.
 Cranwell is considered a bellwether for the Berkshire hospitality industry.

-Carriage House rooms include 15 classic, queen-bed doubles, two king-bed rooms,
+Carriage House rooms include 15 classic, queen-bed doubles, two king-bed rooms, and a suite.

 The restoration cost well more than $3 million, according to Eagle files; insurance payments for the resort totaled more than $4 million, including coverage for the loss of business during the 18 months since the fire.